piukhq/ios-bink-payments/Sources/BinkPayments/BinkPayments.docc/GettingStarted.md

 ## Initialisation

 The Bink Payments SDK provides the functionality to scan and/or manually add payment cards as well as adding loyalty cards.
-The SDK provides a manager ``BinkPaymentsManager`` where you can configure the SDK and pass the necessary parameters for proper inialisation.
+The SDK provides a manager ``BinkPaymentsManager`` where you can configure the SDK and pass the necessary parameters for proper initialisation.

 The first step would be to call the method ``BinkPaymentsManager/configure(environmentKey:configuration:email:isDebug:)`` on your app initialization:
 ```swift